JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 ---

-Let's explore the key components through the following example, the zkwasm Rest ABI, which defines the interface between the zkWasm rollup and zkWasm Application Server using zkWasm Rust SDK.
+Let's explore the key components through the following example, the zkwasm REST ABI, which defines the interface between the zkWasm rollup and zkWasm Application Server using zkWasm Rust SDK.
 You can view the full code in [zkwasm-mini-rollup/abi/src/lib.rs](https://github.com/DelphinusLab/zkwasm-mini-rollup/blob/main/abi/src/lib.rs) file.

 ### 2. Import Key Modules
 In the example code, we import the following modules from the zkWasm Rust SDK: